Lifeguard Courses

 - Pass the final written exam with a minimum grade of 80 percent.

-- Pass the three (3) final skill assessments.
+- Pass the final skill assessments.

 Certification